lmw95/MS2-thesunriseproject/README.md

 * The website to be easily readable and easy to navigate so that I can find the information that I need
 * To see the various attractions and activities that are available in each location
 * To see images of each location so that I know it's somewhere I would like to visit
-* The website to engage with me and guide me towards my final decision
-* Contact information of the tourism board available in case I have any queries
+* Contact information of the owner available in case I have any queries
-* To know the story behind the Sunrise Coast and each location to decide whether I would like to visit the area
+* To know the story behind the Sunrise Coast to decide whether I would like to visit the area
 * The website to respond to my interaction, without any unresponsive buttons
 * The website to be responsive so I can view it on my phone or tablet if I am out and about
 * To see maps of the local area so I know where to go

 ### Owners
 *As the business owner, I want...*
-* Highlight the fact that this website specialises in days out and local events
+* Highlight the fact that this website is a guide for visitors
 * The website to allow and encourage users to engage with the interactive parts of the website to encourage them to visit the area based on its recommendations
-* To promote the local area and advertise local events to visitors
+* To promote the local area to visitors
 * To offer our top 5 recommended attractions for each area
 * To make visitors feel welcome to the site and in turn, to the local area
 * Encouage visitors to get in touch with us if they have any questions regarding their day out